 - 1. The Construction Manager will verify with the Program Counselor that all Program required agreements and documents have been fully executed and no additional documents are required from the beneficiary - 2.
-The Construction Manager will develop an NTP package to include:
+The Construction Manager will develop an NTP package to include: - a.

-- a.
 NTP checklist and all supporting documents required for the subject property to ensure a complete package is on file prior to construction - b.
 Submit the grant package for review by the QA/QC team - c.
 Upload all documents into the system of record - 3.
 The Construction Contractor will gather necessary information for inclusion in the NTP Construction Package and takes necessary steps to initiate all construction work.
-After the contract execution the builder initiates the administrative requirements to provide bonds, secure permits, disconnect utilities and have the homeowner move out of the dwelling (if applicable).
+After the contract execution the Construction Contractor initiates the administrative requirements to provide bonds, secure permits, disconnect utilities and have the homeowner move out of the dwelling (if applicable).
 The Construction Manager will provide proof that the following NTP Conditions have been met: - a.
-Valid performance and payment bonds have been submitted to the Program - b.
-Copy of Builder's Risk policy with VIHFA named as additionally insurance has been submitted to the program. - 4.
-For projects in excess of \$100,000 construction value, the builder will provide an overall bonding letter to the Construction Manager, which will verify the bonding capacity and issue a copy of the bond to the homeowner.
-The copy of the bond will be provided to the homeowner before the NTP is issued. - a.
+Valid performance and payment bonds have been submitted to the Program - 4.
+For projects in excess of \$100,000 construction value, the Construction Contractor will provide an overall bonding letter to the Construction Manager, which will verify the bonding capacity and issue a copy of the bond to the homeowner.
+The copy of the bond will be provided to the homeowner before the NTP is issued.

+- a.
 All insurance policies are active as required by the contract. - b.
 Zoning and land use approvals have been obtained. - c.
 Utilities have been properly disconnected and retired. - d.
 Contractor obtains construction permits. - e.
-Homeowner and any occupants have moved out OR a contents removal plan has been agreed upon between the builder and the homeowner. - f.
+Homeowner and any occupants have moved out OR a contents removal plan has been agreed upon between the Construction Contractor and the homeowner. - f.
 Contractor holds all valid Registrations and Warranty Program Registrations. - 5.
 The Construction Manager issues an NTP for reconstruction or rehabilitation, based on project requirements.
 The NTP will be issued in writing using the appropriate form.
-The NTP will be provided in hard copy or a scanned version is e-mailed to the builder and the scanned version is uploaded into the homeowner's file.
+The NTP will be provided in hard copy or a scanned version is e-mailed to the Construction Contractor and the scanned version is uploaded into the homeowner's file.